 \subsection{Sensitivity Analysis (RQ5)}

-\subsubsection{\textbf{Sensitivity to $\lambda$ (~\Cref{eq:final_loss})}}
+\subsubsection{\textbf{Sensitivity to $\lambda$ (\Cref{eq:final_loss})}}

-\name achieves optimal results at $\lambda = 0.005$ (\Cref{fig:lambda-com}), with performance improving as $\lambda$ increases up to this point.
-We attribute this improvement to a balanced trade-off between the self-supervised and supervised objectives; overly large $\lambda$ values degrade performance by overshadowing the supervised objective.
-Additionally, substitutable recommendation performance is less sensitive to variations in $\lambda$ than complementary recommendation, suggesting that the complementary recommendation performance can benefit more from tuning $\lambda$.
+\name achieves the best performance at $\lambda=0.005$ (\Cref{fig:lambda-com}), with accuracy improving as $\lambda$ increases up to this point.
+This trend indicates that a moderate weight on the self-supervised term yields a favorable trade-off between denoising and supervised optimization, whereas overly large $\lambda$ can dominate training and hurt performance.
+We also find that substitutable inference is less sensitive to $\lambda$ than complementary inference, implying that complementary inference benefits more from careful tuning.

-\subsubsection{\textbf{Sensitivity to $\mathcal{E}_{\text{LLM}}$} (\Cref{sec:llm_augmented})}
+\subsubsection{\textbf{Sensitivity to $\mathcal{E}_{\text{LLM}}$ (\Cref{sec:llm_augmented})}}

-We vary the size of $\mathcal{E}_{\text{LLM}}$ 100K to 500K (\Cref{fig:qual_llm}), 0 being no LLM augmentation, which corresponds to the performance of \name without LLM augmentation in ~\Cref{tab:ablation}.
-MMSC's performance improves with larger $|\mathcal{E}_{\text{LLM}}|$.
-LLM augmentation consistently boosts performance on the Office dataset, regardless of augmented label size.
-In the Electronics dataset, however, LLM augmentation's effect depends on the size-performance drops at 100K and 200K, possibly because these sizes are insufficient for the dataset's larger scale.
-Notably, LLM augmentation reduces the number of training samples but likely improves their quality, which may explain the maintained or improved performance.
-This efficiency is beneficial in large-scale online settings, where fewer but higher-quality samples can enhance training.